-The Office of Academic Affairs and Student Services serves to assist students from admittance to graduation.
+The UTHealth Houston School of Public Health Office of Academic Affairs and Student Services serves to assist students from admittance to graduation.

 Career and Alumni Services

 Career and alumni services is housed within the Office of Public Health Practice and Engagement and provides information, service, training and support to students and alumni that can help them explore their values, interests, and skills; build their professional network; and stay engaged with the UTHealth School of Public Health.